Blunix-GmbH/role-haproxy/README.md

 - Letsencrypt (will have to run a post hook to concatinate the files and restart haproxy)
 - Locally generating snakeoil certificates (concatinate the files and restart haproxy)

-The role will always generate the dhparam for you.

 To be able to work with those usecases, you can let the role:
 - concatinate files on the server
 - do nothing